Interactions Among Fungal Guilds

 Ectomycorrhizal Host Specificity

-Significant progress has been made in recent years understanding the influence of interspecific interactions on the structure of ectomycorrhizal fungal communities (click here for a review on the topic).
-We maintain an active interest in studying ectomycorrhizal competition - see recent lab publications on vertical niche partitioning among ectomycorrhizal fungi (suggesting competition is important) and co-occurrence patterns in Alnus forests (suggesting competition is largely absent).
-Most recently, we (Peter and Julia) have teamed with Sara Hortal and Ian Anderson at the Australian Hawkesbury Institute for the Environment and Laura Bogar and Kabir Peay at Stanford University to study the interactions among Suillus species that colonize the host genus Larix.
-Using a split-root approach to test the extent of partner discrimination in ectomycorrhizal symbioses.
+Significant progress has been made in recent years understanding the influence of interspecific interactions on the structure of ectomycorrhizal fungal communities (click here for an early review from the lab on the topic).
+We maintain an active interest in studying ectomycorrhizal competition - see lab publications on vertical niche partitioning among ectomycorrhizal fungi (suggesting competition is important) and co-occurrence patterns in Alnus forests (suggesting competition is largely absent).
+In Minnesota, we teamed up with both Sara Hortal and Ian Anderson at the Australian Hawkesbury Institute for the Environment and Laura Bogar and Kabir Peay at Stanford University to study the interactions among Suillus species that colonize the host genus Larix.
+That experiment used a split-root approach to test the extent of partner discrimination in ectomycorrhizal symbioses.
 Our most recent work on this topic has analyzed how fungal competitive ability contributed to the anomalous host associations of Suillus subaureus, which was the focus of an undergraduate honor's thesis by Joe Gagne.